percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --help

-   When run with this option or without any options |xtrabackup| displays information about how to run the program on the command line along with all supported options and variables with default values where appropriate.
+   When run with this option or without any options *Percona XtraBackup* displays information about how to run the program on the command line along with all supported options and variables with default values where appropriate.